stevenharperja/AI-plays-AI-generated-pong/README.md

 This diffusion model then creates scenes of "virtual pong" which the AI agent then trains on.
 We repeat this a number of times and compare the results of the training vs an AI agent which only trained on "real pong".

+### Progress Status
+A simple agent has been created, a data pipeline has been made for the generator network and a dummy generator network has been tested.
+Next steps are to create a generator network by connecting a convolutional classification network's feature layer output to be used as embeddings for a diffusion network.

 ## 2. Goals and Objectives
 ### Project Goals
 The goals of this project are to show how well this technique works to improve few-shot learning, what the drawbacks are, and roughly how many training sessions are needed to compare to a model trained on many shots.